FlamingWater35/EasyMTL/README.md

 - **Built-in EPUB Tools**:
   - **Cover Page Generator**: A one-click tool to create a properly formatted, full-page cover for your EPUBs using the image from the book's metadata.
+  - **Proofreading Tool**: A quick tool to find all non-English characters and missing end marks, which then opens a file with detected issues and their locations for easy manual editing.

 - **User-Friendly GUI**:
   - **Intuitive Interface**: A clean and simple interface built with DearPyGUI.